About / Careers Hub

 Our values guide our decisions to ensure we have a culture of continuous improvement and talent building, ensuring a high-performing, future-oriented and solution-seeking team, that promotes growth and delivers the best outcomes for our Members.

-In addition to a rewarding, interesting, and unique work environment we offer:
+PHA offers a rewarding, interesting, and unique work environment and the PHA employee experience is supported by competitive remuneration structures.
+In addition, we offer:

-- study assistance, including five days study leave per year with full or partial reimbursement of course costs
+- Study assistance, including up to five days study leave per year and full or partial reimbursement of course costs

-- three additional days of annual leave a year
+- Three additional days of annual leave a year over the end-of-year office closure

-- flexible and friendly workplace with an active social club.
+- Flexible, friendly workplace with an active social club.

 Here's what some of our team say about working at PHA: